Port Jervis Line: Future expansion and improvements

 The passing sidings would all be at least two miles (3.2 km) long, bringing the line closer to the railroad's eventual goal of double-tracking all of it.
 While they can be built within the railroad's existing right-of-way, the midpoint yard—estimated to be 3000 by 400 ft—would require the purchase of additional land.
 When complete it could hold as many as nine additional trains.

+In April 2020, work to install cab signaling on the entire line to support Positive Train Control was completed.